 • Judicial Brigade: it supports important business that exceed the capacity of other brigades, through its specialized staff and technical facilities.

 • Motorcycle Platoon: it is specifically responsible for regulating traffic, preventing traffic accidents, ensuring the safety of road users and providing them with assistance when needed.

 • Motorcycle Platoon Motorway: Ensures, in close liaison with the territorial units, the tasks of traffic police.

 The territorial Brigade (police office):

-The second subdivision of the Royal Gendarmerie is responsible primarily for maintaining and restoring public order.
+The second subdivision of the Gendarmerie Royale is responsible primarily for maintaining and restoring public order.
 Located in major cities, it is composed of groups of squadrons, squadrons and platoons.
 The squadron is the basic unit in law enforcement.

 Gendarmerie Mobile has some main missions and secondary missions.

 In addition to the main missions including law enforcement and strengthening of the territorial , the gendarmerie mobile is a reserve force at the disposal of the command to provide, if necessary, an active participation in country’s internal defense.

 It also provides complementary training to the staff and, if necessary, it provides staff to form the military Police.